Adopting a dog is a smart move for most people.

 We all know physical activity is beneficial, but running or getting sweaty at the gym makes many people feel uncomfortable.

-Owning a dog is a life hack since working out ceases to be a "miserable bore" and becomes a "fun way to bond with Clifford."
+Owning a dog is a life hack since working out ceases to be a "miserable bore" and becomes a fun way to bond with your BFF.

-The dog's enthusiasm will rub off on you.
+The dog's enthusiasm rubs off on you.
 You'll be so focused on their enjoyment that you forget the fact you're exercising at all.

-Dogs can be an effective antidepressant.
+Dogs are an effective antidepressant.
 A common cause of depression is a lack of purpose, which makes life feel meaningless.

 Purpose isn't all about selfish desires.... it should be a form of service.
-Feeding and carrying for a furry family member fits the bill.
+Caring for a dog daughter or son definitely fits the bill.

-Social isolation also leads to depression.
-Having a dog helps.
+Social isolation leads to depression.
+Dogs help.
 When people see you walking one, they're more likely to start a conversation.

 Depressed people are often lonely.
-Loneliness doesn't seem as bad when you have a dog by your side.
-A sweet shadow that follows you everywhere.
+Loneliness doesn't seem as bad when you have a sweet shadow that follows you around.

-Lastly, petting a dog for ten minutes can reduce your stress and anxiety to a significant extent, according to a study from Washington State University.
+Petting a dog for ten minutes substantially reduces stress and anxiety, according to a Washington State University study.

-If such a powerful effect can be achieved in ten short minutes, how beneficial must dogs be for your mental and physical health in the long-term?
-Whoa.
+If such a powerful effect can be achieved in ten short minutes, how beneficial must dogs be in the long-term?